Quinaldine

 Quinaldine or 2-methylquinoline is an organic compound with the formula CH_{3}C_{9}H_{6}N. It is one of the methyl derivatives of the heterocyclic compound quinoline.
 It is bioactive and is used in the preparation of various dyes.
 It is a colorless oil but commercial samples can appear colored.

 Production and reactions

 Quinaldine is recovered from coal tar.
 It can be prepared from aniline and paraldehyde via Skraup synthesis or from aniline and crotonaldehyde via Doebner-von Miller variation of the Skraup reaction.

 Hydrogenation of quinaldine gives 2-methyltetrahydroquinoline.
 This reduction can be conducted enantioselectively.

+Oxidation with selenium dioxide give the aldehyde 2-formylquinoline.

 Properties

 Quinaldine has critical point at 787 K and 4.9 MPa and its refractive index is 1.8116.